Get in Touch

 By the end of this module, you will be able to:

-• Apply user-friendly value replacements in government data.
+• Apply user-friendly value replacements for government.

-• Combine queries for government data.
+• Combine queries for government.

 Lessons